mabalew/libsconfig/README.md

 ==========

 Library to manage configuration of your application.
 Stores data in SQLite database.
-Fast and simple to use.
+Fast and simple to use. libsconfig supports temporary values as well.
+They are deleted after your program finish.

 Simple example:

 ```C++